Canning bbq sauce is easier than you think! The fresh tomato barbeque sauce recipe for canning will ensure you have homemade bbq sauce year-round!

 But to avoid overdosing baby with sugar, I have to avoid it myself.
 Damn kids are good at accountability.

-So I scoured the interwebs, experimented, and finally found a recipe I can feel good giving to the baby (in moderate amounts) and feel good eating myself.
+So I scoured the interwebs, experimented, and finally found a homemade barbecue sauce recipe I can feel good giving to the baby (in moderate amounts) and feel good eating myself.

 If you’re swimming in tomatoes, or know of a farmer selling “canning tomatoes” for cheap, stock up and double this recipe.

-Check out my 30 second guide to growing tomatoes to get started!
+Check out my beginner’s guide to growing tomatoes to get started!

-You’ll throw your tomatoes, onions and garlic into a crockpot and let cook on high for 4 hours or so.
+You’ll combine tomatoes, onions and diced garlic cloves into a crockpot and let cook on high for 4 hours or so.

-If you don’t want to wait, simply add them to a saucepan and cook over medium heat until they’re soft and cooked-through.
+If you don’t want to wait, simply add them to a large stock pot and cook over medium heat until they’re soft and cooked-through.

-Then you’ll process your tomato-mixture in a food mill or blender.
+Then you’ll process your tomato-mixture in a food mill or food processor or use an immersion blender to puree them.

 If you want a texture like store-bought BBQ sauce, you’ll need to get rid of the solids.